mermaidpurse/wrapsher/docs/roadmap.md

 - stdlib: The core module should contain the `env` functionality;
   including core should get you everything that is accessible that is required by posix.
+- The compiler command `wrapsher test <something>.wsh` doesn't work, only if there's a directory in front of it.
 - Compiler: Big files
     - also caused by header constants being set in code rather than something terser